Verlander Ks 11 to lead Astros over Yankees 4-2 in ALCS - WHIZ News

 UP NEXT

 Houston’s Framber Valdez (0-0, 3.18 ERA) opposes Luis Severino (0-0, 4.76) when the series continues Thursday night.
-Valdez allowed four hits and two runs in 5 2/3 innings of Game 2 of the ALDS but did not factor in the decision.
+Valdez allowed four hits and two runs over 5 2/3 innings in Game 2 of the ALDS but did not factor in the decision.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports